6523 Hollywood Blvd. Los Angeles, CA 90028 | map |

 We get a look west toward the Holly in "Trackdown" (United

 Artists, 1976).
-Richard T. Heffron directed James Mitchum, Karen Lamm
+Richard T. Heffron directed James Mitchum, Karen Lamm,

 and Anne Archer in a tale of a girl who leaves a Montana cattle ranch to

-she stays out of trouble.
-Thanks to Eric Schaefer for spotting the theatre and getting the screenshot.
+spotting the theatre in the film and getting the screenshot.
 See the

 More Information: See the Cinema Treasures page for a lively history by former patrons and employees.